jaysalOC3/ElectionPhysicalSecurityAssessment/Docs/Models/Assessment.md

   - Related Model: UserAssessmentPermission
   - On Delete: CASCADE
   - Description: The permission associated with the user's access to the assessment.
+- **assigned_sections**
+  - Type: ManyToManyField
+  - Related Model: AssessmentSection
+  - Blank: true
+  - Description: The sections of the assessment assigned to the user.

 # AssessmentQuestion model represents a question in an assessment
 ## AssessmentQuestion